-In the 1980's the use of massage therapy for animals began to rise significantly until the development of pharmaceutical drugs.
-But in time, as drugs had worsening side effects and became overly expensive, holistic therapies began to once again compete for acceptance.
+In the 1980s the use of massage therapy for animals began to rise significantly until the development of pharmaceutical drugs.
+Then in time, as drugs had worsening side effects and became overly expensive, holistic therapies began to once again compete for acceptance.

 Today holistic therapies like massage are being used more and more.

 Sports massage differs from other forms of massage in that it focuses on the cause of muscle injury with the intent of not just relieving pain, but as well as preventing future injuries to those muscles.
-Sport massage works the whole body to treat the cause of the problem, not just the symptoms.
-It provides relief to fatigued muscles, tendons, ligaments and joints.
+Sports massage works the whole body to treat the cause of the problem, not just the symptoms.
+It provides relief to fatigued muscles, tendons, ligaments, and joints.

 Sports massage assists in balancing the body by treating the body as a whole rather than each individual part.
 This helps to maintain the whole body in better physical condition.

 Musculoskeletal injuries can be a major source of debilitating pain and can cause loss of athleticism.
 Muscle problems do not have the visible symptoms that structured deformities or illnesses do and don't show up on x-rays so they are often overlooked.

 The muscle system is a predominate cause of motion problems but often isn't recognized as the entire cause.
 It's usually assumed muscles will eventually take care of themselves, this is the furthest thing from the truth.